-Bord Iascaigh Mhara has developed the ARC as part out its involvement in the EU Commission Farmed in the EU Project.
+Farmed in the EUBord Iascaigh Mhara has developed the ARC as part of its involvement in the EU Commission Farmed in the EU Project.
 Farmed in the EU aims to highlight the benefits of aquaculture as an industry that produces fresh sustainable seafood, creates employment and helps sustain rural communities.
 Across 10 countries, the project is bringing schools and aquaculture professionals together to help students learn about the sector and its impact on the local community and beyond.

 What to expect when the ARC Mobile Classroom visits your School